 3. Provide social media links

 Social media links are just as important as having visible contact details.
-Make them stand out with colorful iconography and, if you have a blog, make sure people know they can share the post on their personal social media sites directly from the site.
+Make them stand out with colourful iconography and, if you have a blog, make sure people know they can share the post on their personal social media sites directly from the site.
 However, if your company is not that active on social media rather avoid providing the links.
 It will look unprofessional if your last post on Facebook was made a year ago.
 What does the lack of interest on such an easy-to-use social site say about the way the company does business?

 4. Use trust signals